Robert Mallory Berry: Search for the Jeannette

-Berry left Wrangel Island on 13 September, and moved north and west until stopped by pack ice on the 18th.
-Returning to Wrangel, the search was continued choosing another course until the 27th.
+Berry left Wrangel Island on 13 September, and moved north and west until stopped by pack ice on 18.
+Returning to Wrangel, the search was continued choosing another course until 27.
 Again blocked by ice, Berry decided to turn south for winter quarters.
 The first week in October a party was left under Master Charles F. Putnam on Tiapka Island off Cape Serdtse-Kamen with provisions, supplies, and fuel for a year; as well as a boat, dogs, and sleds to explore the coast westward in search of the crews of Jeanette and the missing whalers.

-On 8 October 1881 the ship returned to Saint Lawrence Bay in Chukotka, but bad weather prevented the transfer of a large part of her provisions and supplies to the shore.
+On October 8, 1881, the ship returned to Saint Lawrence Bay in Chukotka, but bad weather prevented the transfer of a large part of her provisions and supplies to the shore.
 On 30 November, fire broke out in the hold.
 Through the day, stores were removed to ease the firefighting efforts, but at midnight, the fires still raged and USS Rodgers was abandoned.
 The burning ship drifted up the bay and early the next day her magazine exploded.
 A temporary shore camp sheltered the crew until the next day when they moved to the village of Noomamoo, 7 mi away.
 Later divided into four parties, most of the crew wintered there and in three nearby villages.
 As the crew adjusted to life ashore, Lieutenant Berry set out to inform Putnam's camp of the fire.
 Meanwhile, Master Putnam had learned of the disaster and had started for Saint Lawrence Bay with supplies for the relief of survivors.
 After reaching the bay, Putnam returned to his camp but lost his way in a blizzard and drifted out to sea on an ice floe.
 An unsuccessful, month-long search for him was conducted along the coast.

-On 8 February 1882, a party under Lieutenant Berry —who had not yet learned of Putnam's loss—set out on another search along the coast for Jeanette's crew.
+On February 8, 1882, a party under Lieutenant Berry —who had not yet learned of Putnam's loss—set out on another search along the coast for Jeanette's crew.
 On 24 March, they arrived at the Russian post at Nishne and learned of the landing of part of Jeanette's crew at the mouth of the Lena River the previous September.
 Berry and his party then returned home.

 Later life

-Berry married Mary Augusta Berry —nee Brady (1870-1928) on 9 October 1895; they had no children.
-He was promoted to the rank of captain on 11 February 1901 and of rear admiral on 29 July 1906.
+Berry married Mary Augusta Berry (née Brady; 1870–1928) on October 9, 1895; they had no children.
+He was promoted to the rank of captain on February 1a, 1901 and of rear admiral on July 29, 1906.
 Berry finally retired from active service in the U.S. Navy on 28 January 1908.